chahrlens/bt_stiker_generator/README.md

 ```

 ## Usage
-In order to enjoy make sure you have python 3.7+ installed you must also have python3-pip installed in order to install the script requirements.
-So far it has only been tested on Linux host, for use on Windows only with Linux on WSL2.
+In order to enjoy it,  make sure you have python 3.7+ installed,  you must also have python3-pip installed in order to install the script requirements.
+So far it has only been tested on Linux host, for Windows  user has not been tested yet only with Linux on WSL2.
 For the first time run the

 ```bash